_______________________________________________________________________________________________________________

 Richard DiGangi

-• Featured Artist on State of The Arts: New Jersey Public Television
+• Featured Artist on State of The Arts: PBS Television: watch the Video

 Visual Arts Center of New Jersey 2012